python/cpython/Doc/library/typing.rst

 Type aliases
 ============

-A type alias is defined by assigning the type to the alias.
+A type alias is defined using the :keyword:`type` statement.
 In this example, ``Vector`` and ``list[float]`` will be treated as interchangeable synonyms::

-   Vector = list[float]
+   type Vector = list[float]

    def scale(scalar: float, vector: Vector) -> Vector:
        return [scalar * num for num in vector]